 Perhaps the most famous Turkish treat ever, an excellent baklava, can change your life.
 The combination of fragrant nuts, honey, and spices is absolutely amazing.
 More importantly, baklava is traditionally made without using any butter or eggs.

 This incredible stew often features legumes, tomatoes, rice, or bulgur.
-Some sellers offer variations that might feature chicken or beef stock, so it’s better to double-check before diving in!
+Some sellers offer variations featuring chicken or beef stock, so it’s better to double-check before diving in!
 However, many restaurants offer an all-vegan version as per tradition.

 Stuffed Vine Leaves